The Phantom (Mad Men): Plot

-At the Draper home, Megan and her friend Emily (Emily Foxler) discuss the difficulty of finding work as actresses.
+At the Draper home, Megan's visiting mother Marie (Julia Ormond) consoles her when she receives a rejected screen test reel.
+Megan and her friend Emily (Emily Foxler) discuss the difficulty of finding work as actresses.
 The phone rings and Megan answers, but no one responds.
 Emily asks if Don can get her an audition for Butler shoes' "Beauty and the Beast" commercial.
-Megan agrees, but later gives Don a copy of her own screen test instead, asking him to recommend her for the Butler commercial.
-He refuses, asserting she wants to be "somebody's discovery, not somebody's wife".
-She relents and later cries in the bathroom.
+Megan agrees, but later gives Don a copy of her own screen test instead.
+He refuses to recommend her, asserting she wants to be "somebody's discovery, not somebody's wife".
 Roger calls the Draper home pretending to be Emile and asks for Marie.
 Roger admits to her that he hung up on Megan several times that day and invites Marie to his room at the Stanhope Hotel for a rendezvous.

-Entering the office the next day, Don passes an employee who looks like Adam.
+Marie later lambasts Megan for feeling sorry for herself and calls her ungrateful.
+She joins Roger at the Stanhope, where he tells her Lane has died and asks her to take LSD with him.
+She declines, asking him to not ask her to take care of him.

 Joan, still visibly despondent over Lane's suicide, informs Don that SCDP will receive a $175,000 insurance payout for Lane's death.
 He tells her to cut a check to repay Lane's wife the $50,000 Lane gave the company after Lucky Strike left, but without asking for a vote of the partners.
-As she leaves, Don ices his tooth.
 He later visits Rebecca Pryce and hands her the $50,000 check.
 After showing Don the photo of Dolores and asking who she is, Rebecca accuses the agency of short-changing Lane and tells him to not leave thinking he has done anything for anyone but himself.

-Marie wakes Megan at midday and tells her to stop feeling sorry for herself.
-She compares Megan's situation to that of a little girl wishing to be a ballerina, stating that the world could not support that many of them.
-When Megan asks if that is what Marie tells herself, Marie calls her ungrateful and walks out.
-Later, Marie and Roger enter his hotel room, kissing passionately.
-He tells her Lane has died and asks her to take LSD with him.
-She declines, asking him to not ask her to take care of him.

 Trudy (Alison Brie) shows Pete her plans for a backyard pool, but he calls it "permanent" and warns that daughter Tammy could drown.
 She chastises him, saying she is tired of the "doom and gloom".
 He later visits Beth at the hospital.
 When she does not recognize him, he tells her he is visiting a friend who became heartbroken after an affair ended.